YouShaoze/team-diana.github.io/pages/development_guidelines.md

 ## Branches

 The two main branches are `master` and `develop`.
+The existance and usage of this two branches are **mandatory**.

-`master` contains always the last working code.
+`master` contains always the last version of the working software.

-`develop` keep track of the experimental software.
+`develop` contains the experimental software that waits for validation.

 To add a feature, create a branch from `develop` and give it a proper name describing the type of operation.
 When finished, make a general refactor of the code, complete the documentation and merge to `develop`.
 After that, your branch will be deleted by the remote repository.

-When `develop` reaches a good operational and documented phase, it will be merged to `master` by one of the repository responsibles, and a version number tag will be given to it.
+Before merging into `develop` the code **must** be:
+- refactored
+- readable
+- compleated with meaningful comments
+- provided with a complete and easy to understand documentation

+### Validation od `develop`

+Periodically, `develop` will be reviewed by one of the repository responsibles for validation.
+In this phase, the code will be double-checked, reviewed and tested.
+If the validation process pass all the tests, the `develop` branch will be marged with `master` and version numers will be increased accordingly (and a tag will be created).
+Otherwise, changes are required and feedback will be communicated with the members working on the repository.

+**REMEMBER!** that only the responsibles of the repository are allowed to merge `develop` onto `master`.
+This because, this procedure corresponds to a safety level and aim to avoid that faulty software can cause damage to the rover.
+Only versions on `master` are going to be used in the rover.

 Branches names could be: